 Keep in mind to always listen to your body.
 If you have Hashimoto’s and you already eat plenty of iodine for health and thyroid, be mindful not to incorporate much more.

 As you start eating more foods with iodine, be careful about eating foods that inhibit iodine metabolism.
-Called “goitrogens,” these foods actually make it harder for your thyroid gland to use iodine.
+Called “goitrogens,” these foods can for some, make it harder for your thyroid gland to use iodine.
 They are okay to eat every day in moderation.
-And, to decrease the effect, each thyroid food listed below can/should be cooked.
+And, to decrease the possible effect, each thyroid food listed below can/should be cooked, to be sure.